tgracchus-zz/assetuploader/README.md

 * **Technical Notes:**
 In the PUT ​​/asset/<asset-id> endpoint we mark the asset as completed.
-This is done with a tag in the metadata object.
+This is done with a tag in the uploaded object.
 Since tags are eventually consistent, it might take a bit longer after the object is marked as uploaded.
 But, since the ### PUT ​​/asset/<asset-id> is async, it does not matter.